 Below are some of the common ear problems that can make a dog’s ears itchy, sore, or inflamed.
 Some of these can be remedied with an ear cleanser.
 If you haven't already had your dog's ear problem diagnosed by a vet, that should be your first port of call.

 Bacterial infection: These infections are common in dogs, especially breeds with long, floppy ears, since the warm, wet environment inside the ears makes the perfect breeding ground for bacteria.
-Luckily, you can buy an antibiotic ear cleanser to help get rid of a bacterial infection.
+Luckily, you can get an antibiotic ear cleanser to help get rid of a bacterial infection.

 Yeast infection: These ear infections are caused by certain fungal strains and can be trickier to tackle than bacterial infections, requiring a longer course of treatment.
 Dog ear cleaners that contain antifungal ingredients will help.